-Question 1 : “Difficulty using PleX Remote Access through VPN–what am I doing wrong?”
+Q. “Difficulty using Plex Remote Access through VPN–what am I doing wrong?”

 Check details here.

-As such, we thought it would be useful to address it in this article.
-The vast majority of users don’t face issues when remotely accessing their Plex Media Server.
-Still, if you do hit a snag, it could be because of the fact that you’re running the Plex server and player on a single machine along with your VPN.
+Well, the vast majority of users don’t face issues when remotely accessing their Plex Media Server.
+If you still hit a snag, it could be because of the fact that you’re running the Plex server and player on a single machine along with your VPN.

 While you could delve into your port forwarding settings to resolve this issue, the easiest method to make Plex remote access available behind a VPN is getting our dedicated IP.
 All the ports are open by default, so that you don’t have to forward them.